volkszaehler/mbmd/README.md

 the cabling is not a shielded, twisted wire but something that I had laying around.
 With proper cabling the error rate should be lower, though.

-## OpenHAB integration

-*Please note: The following integration guide was written for OpenHAB 1.8.
-We currently do not have an OpenHAB 2.x instructions, but would appreciate any contributions.*

-It is very easy to translate this into OpenHAB items.
-I run the SDM630 software on a Raspberry Pi with the IP ``192.168.1.44``.
-My items look like this:

-    Group Power_Chart
-    Number Power_L1 "Strombezug L1 [%.1f W]" <power> (Power, Power_Chart) { http="<[http://192.168.1.44:8080/last/1:60000:JS(SDM630GetL1Power.js)]" }

-I'm using the http plugin to call the ``/last/1`` endpoint every 60 seconds.
-Then, I feed the result into a JSON transform stored in ``SDM630GetL1Power.js``.
-The contents of ``transform/SDM630GetL1Power.js`` looks like this:

-    JSON.parse(input).Power.L1;

-Just repeat these lines for each measurement you want to track.
-Finally, my sitemap contains the following lines:

-    Chart item=Power_Chart period=D refresh=1800

-This draws a chart of all items in the ``Power_Chart`` group.

 ## Streaming API